 The procession of veterans received applause and a standing ovation from many of the spectators at the start of the ceremony.

-For the first time, there were bleachers for people to sit.
+For the first time, there were bleachers for people to sit in.
 Many huddled together against the cold.
 Hundreds of others stood and stomped their feet or rubbed their hands to keep warm.

 Kyle Goodman and his family come every year.
 He and his wife, Aleisha, met as cadets, and believe serving your country is important, he said.